 Drooling is the unintentional spillage of saliva from the mouth.
-Drooling can occur with any condition that impairs neuromuscular control of the muscles around the mouth, that increases the production of saliva, or that impairs swallowing.
+Drooling can occur with any condition that impairs neuromuscular control of the muscles around the mouth, leading to weak muscles around the mouth, that increases salivation (the production of saliva), or that impairs swallowing.
 Cerebral palsy is one example of a condition in which oral neuromuscular control may be impaired, resulting in drooling.
-Drooling is common in infants because of immature muscular control.
-Medically, drooling is referred to ptyalism, and an excess of saliva is known as sialorrhea.
+Other medical conditions that may cause drooling because of swallowing problems include Down syndrome, autism, ALS, stroke, and Parkinson's disease.

 Causes of Drooling

 ALS (Amyotrophic Lateral Sclerosis) Symptoms, Causes, Life Expectancy

 Amyotrophic lateral sclerosis (ALS, Lou Gehrig's disease) is a neurological disease that progresses rapidly.
 The disease attacks the nerve cells responsible for the control of voluntary muscles.
 Early symptoms include cramping, twitching, or stiffness of the muscles; slurred nasal speech; difficulty swallowing or chewing, and muscle weakness in an arm or leg.
 Currently, the cause of ALS is not known.
 ALS is a fatal disease.
 No cure has been found for ALS, however, the drug riluzole (Rilutek) is FDA approved, and this drug reduces the damage to motor neurons by decreasing the release of glutamate.

 Atrial fibrillation or AFib is a type of heart rhythm abnormality.
 Early warning signs and symptoms of atrial fibrillation include chest pain, palpitations, shortness of breath, and lightheadedness.
 Treatment for atrial fibrillation includes medical procedures, surgery, and medication.